Gabelo Conejo

 Luis Gabelo Conejo Jiménez (born 1 January 1960) is a Costa Rican former professional footballer who played as a goalkeeper.

 He played mainly for Ramonense and Albacete, during a 17-year professional career.
 In 2009, the International Federation of Football History & Statistics named him the 34th best goalkeeper of the world for the period 1987–2008, and the seventh in Latin America.

 Conejo appeared for Costa Rica at the 1990 World Cup.
+He also was the goalkeeper coach of Los Ticos in the 2014 World Cup in Brazil.

 Club career

 Born in San Ramón, Alajuela Province, Conejo made his professional debut for Asociación Deportiva Ramonense, playing his first game in the Primera División on 27 November 1981 against C.S.
 Herediano and managing to score five league goals during his eight-year spell.
 He left in 1989 to sign for C.S.
 Cartaginés, and subsequently joined Spanish club Albacete Balompié, quickly becoming an idol as the Castile-La Mancha side reached La Liga for the first time ever in 1991; he made his debut in the competition on 1 September 1991 in a 2–0 away loss against CA Osasuna, and finished the season with 33 appearances for a final seventh place.

 After one year as a backup at Albacete, Conejo returned to Costa Rica with C.S.
 Herediano in 1996, retiring the following year after one season with Ramonense, aged 37.
 He had retired two times earlier, not playing in the 1992–93 and 1994–95 campaigns, and his final league match occurred on 2 April 1997 against Puntarenas FC.